chosenonehacks/AD_pwn_stuff/README.md

-# AD_pwn_stuff
+# AD RED TEAMING PENTESTING DUMP OF STUFF THAT I INTERESTING TO KEEP FOR LATER
-Pwning Active Directory & Windows - links, repos, stuff and presentations I find usefull to save for later
+Pwning Active Directory & Windows & RED Teaming - links, repos, stuff and presentations I find usefull to save for later